garrygrewal/mariana-custom-user-tag-builder/README.md

   computed foreground color at render time.
 - Icon ID is derived from the filename (e.g. `my-icon.svg` → id `my-icon`).

-## Known Limitations

-- **Font license**: Proxima Nova is a commercial font.
-The included .ttf must be properly licensed for your use case.
-If unavailable, the fallback stack (`Arial`, `sans-serif`) activates automatically.
-- **Text editability tradeoff**: Outlined text in exported SVG files is not directly editable as text in design tools.
-- **PNG text rendering**: Depends on the browser's Canvas text rasterizer.
-  Minor sub-pixel differences may appear across browsers.
-- **No auth/API**: This is a fully client-side tool with no server component.

 ## Tech Stack